Endometriosis: Symptoms & Fertility - all your qns, answered.

 HOW DOES ENDOMETRIOSIS AFFECT FERTILITY?

-Endometriosis can affect fertility by causing scar tissue (formally known as 'adhesions'), hormonal imbalances, and inflammation, making it more challenging for sperm to reach the egg.
+Endometriosis can affect fertility by causing scar tissue (formally known as 'adhesions') and inflammation, making it more challenging for sperm to reach the egg.
 However, many affected by endometriosis still conceive: sometimes 'naturally', other times with the assistance of fertility treatments.

 According to Endometriosis Australia, about 1/3 of women with endometriosis will have fertility issues, though the majority will be able to conceive naturally.